 Nexus is also a so-called “Scrum of Scrums” framework, which is designed for three to nine teams that develop one product together.
 At its core, it is based on the classic Scrum roles and events, whereby there is only one product owner who is responsible for all Nexus teams, as well as one to four Scrum masters and an overarching review.
 In addition, there is a Nexus Integration Team (NIT), which consists of the product owner, an NIT Scrum master, and experts from the development teams, and is responsible for making sure everything runs smoothly from a technical and coordination standpoint.
 All Scrum events (apart from the review) take place twice – both at the team level and in a scaled Nexus version.
 This means, for example, that in addition to the daily Scrum in the development teams, there is also a “Nexus daily Scrum” at the organizational level, in which selected representatives of the individual teams participate.
 The same applies to sprint planning and the sprint retrospective, only the review does not take place again separately at team level.

 Objectives and Key Results (OKRs) work for individual teams as well as on a higher strategic level.
-In this method, qualitative objectives are defined for the entire company and linked to two to five quantitative key results.
+In this method, qualitative objectives are defined for the entire company and linked to two to four quantitative key results.
 The individual teams in turn define their own objectives and key results, which are based on the company’s OKRs, and implement them independently.
 This makes the company’s vision and mission tangible for employees.

 The Spotify model can also be used to organize individual teams as well as entire companies in an agile manner.
 Large teams or even entire companies are divided into many smaller, interdisciplinary units (squads), which in turn are part of a tribe.
 Tribes are therefore groups of squads that work together on a product or service.
 In addition, the chapters provide employees with a technical or functional home (e.g., marketing, sales, etc.).